 The Hebrew Bible

-The Hebrew Old Testament is divided into 3 main parts, based on genre.
+The modern Hebrew Old Testament is divided into 3 main parts, based on genre.
 The Jews combine the books of Samuel, Kings, Chronicles, Ezra/Nehemiah and the Minor Prophets into one book for a total of 24 books.

 The Jews call the Scriptures the “TaNaKh,” an acrostic of the first letters of the names of the three parts: Torah (the Law of Moses), Nebi’im (the Prophets), and Khethubim (the Writings).